quicwg/base-drafts/draft-ietf-quic-recovery.md

 * ACK and ACK_ECN frames contain acknowledgment information.
 ACK_ECN frames additionally contain information about ECN codepoints seen by the peer.
-(The rest of this document uses ACK frames to mean either ACK or ACK_ECN frames.)
+(The rest of this document uses ACK frames to refer to both ACK and ACK_ECN frames.)

 ## Relevant Differences Between QUIC and TCP